Billy Gram: Music and acting career

 From 1980 through 1982 Gram was a founding member and the singer/frontman for Philly punk-metal band Saints in Hell, whose lineup also included future Cinderella members Tom Keifer and Eric Brittingham.

 In 1986 Gram was involved as an actor and animal wrangler on the film Street Trash.

 1991 saw the release of the indy CD/album Ghostdance Tribe, with singer/guitarist Gram as the writer of all the material, and performances by Tom Keifer, Ronnie Younkins of The Kix, Bill Mattson of Tangier, all the members of Britny Fox, Kevin Moore of Dandelion and Johnny Dee of Doro.

 For two weeks, in November 1999, Gram's Traditional Native Drum Group, The Sovereign Nation Singers were performing as part of a demonstration/event in front of The White House.
 Billy spent the final four days of that protest, in a ceremony, fasting inside a large teepee that had been set up on the ellipse adjacent to the White House.

 In 2005 Gram directed a documentary on the career of pro wrestler Ox Baker.
 The film has yet to be released.

 In 2006 Billy appeared as a zombie in the film Shadow: Dead Riot.
 Billy also appeared that year in The Meltdown Memoirs, a documentary celebrating the 20th Anniversary of Street Trash.

-In 2009 Billy was cast in director Fred Vogel's Anthology film The Murder Collection as a college professor of Native American studies.
-Due to a technical difficulty with a special effect and the fact that if any reshoots were attempted they then would not have enough time to do an acceptable cut of the film and still have enough time to fulfill a contracted release date, so sadly the entire segment was cut from the film.
-No word from ToeTag Pictures on an impending future release.
+In 2009, Billy was cast as a college professor of Native American studies in Fred Vogel's Anthology film The Murder Collection.
+Unfortunately, technical difficulties with a special effect led to the entire shot being cut.
+There was insufficient time to redo the shot before the contracted release date.
+ToeTag Pictures has not mentioned any dates for a future release.

 In 2010 Gram was cast as a cross-dressing, necrophiliac grave digger in director Anthony Matthews' Revenge is Her Middle Name.
-The film, with Billy's scenes intact was released in 2012.
+The film was released in 2012, with Billy's scenes intact.
 Two of Gram's old Ghostdance Tribe songs, "Pain Makes the World Go 'Round" and "Electric Lovepump Blues" are included as part of the soundtrack.
 Also in 2010, Billy was cast as The Demon/Indian in The Cemetery by director Adam Ahlbrandt and The Dungeon Master in director Tom Savini's Wet Dreams segment for the anthology film The Theatre Bizarre.
 The Theater Bizarre debuted at The Fantasia Film Festival in July 2011.
 The Cemetery was released in 2013.
 Gram was featured in the film's poster/cover painting.

-In 2019 the projects Gram filmed with Ox Baker are set for release, around mid-year.
+The projects Gram filmed with Ox Baker are set for release around mid-2019.
 Two separate films, a documentary I LOVE THE PEOPLE I HURT: The Life and Legend of the Mighty Ox Baker, and a short comedy feature (approximately 55 minutes) MY SMORGASBOARD WITH OX.
 The latter is co-starring and co-written by Gram and Baker.